 A. Normally, flushing takes place for approximately a one week period during early spring.
-In an effort to cause fewer disturbances to our customers, and to respond more quickly and efficiently to any issues that are found, our crews flush the lines during the working hours from 10:00 AM to 4:00 PM
+In an effort to cause fewer disturbances to our customers, and to respond more quickly and efficiently to any issues that are found, our crews will flush the lines between 10 PM and 2 AM.